GeraudMM/NeuroEvolution-on-flappy-bird/README.md

 I recomand you to go with [Atom](https://atom.io/) as you can directly download the Atom-live-server packages to lauch your projects locally on your browser.

-### This project was made following Daniel shifman's tutorials on NeuroEvolution on YouTube.
-Most part of the code come from him.
+This project was made while following Daniel shifman's tutorials on NeuroEvolution on YouTube.